-May 2019 marks the start of the 30th year of the National Bluegrass Survey, a monthly compilation of the top 30 bluegrass songs from Bluegrass Unlimited Magazine and Bluegrass Country’s Lee Michael Demsey.
+Happy 30th birthday to the National Bluegrass Survey, a monthly compilation of the top 30 bluegrass songs from Bluegrass Unlimited Magazine and Bluegrass Country’s Lee Michael Demsey.

-Every month, the survey is published in the magazine and the songs are played during the Lee Michael Demsey Show.
+Every month since May 1990, the survey has been published in the magazine and the songs have been played during the Lee Michael Demsey Show.
 More than 50 radio hosts contribute to the survey, from broadcast, satellite and internet stations in the US, Canada and Australia.